-Read this post to learn more about the causes, risk factors, symptoms, complications, treatment, and prevention options for scarlet fever in children.
+Read this article to learn about the symptoms, causes, complications, treatment, and prevention of scarlet fever in children.

 Signs And Symptoms Of Scarlet Fever

-- Swollen neck glands (large lump on the sides of the neck)
+- Swollen neck glands (large lumps on the sides of the neck)

 - Sore throat